 Black Bean Salsa

-- 1 15 oz can black beans, drained and rinsed
+- 15 ounce can black beans drained and rinsed

-- 1/4 c chopped fresh cilantro
+- 1/4 cup fresh cilantro chopped

 Combine all ingredients in a large bowl.
 Chill.
 Serve.
 Enjoy!

 *I prefer fresh, organic tomatoes (1 or 2 depending on size) if they're in season and fresh jalapeno (1 or 2, seeded and diced).
 If you use fresh tomatoes and jalapeno use 3 T lime juice.